dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

     - dataset: canadian
     - embeddings: fast_text
 ```
-Figure 2:  Example of a YAML file when you use hierarchical configuration. `optimizer: SGD` is equivalent to the content of the file `conf/optimizer/SGD.yaml` in the following figure.
+Figure 2:  Example of a YAML file when you use hierarchical configuration. `optimizer: SGD` is equivalent to the content of the file `conf/optimizer/SGD.yaml` in the figure 3.

 ``` sh
 .